 - Most importantly, get ready for the first-party data reality.
 Leverage your law firm’s digital assets, especially your website, to capture user information, such as email addresses, phone numbers, and location.

 A few months ago, back in February, Google launched a set of AI-triggered recommendations.
 Those aim to help advertisers like your law firm achieve better results than they would without the help of an expert.
 You can review our dedicated article for tips and suggestions on what to follow or avoid.
 During the Livestream, the keynote speakers spoke strongly on the potential benefits of automation and their significance for a complete Google Ads strategy.

 - Use at least four ad extensions, from the well-known call or location extensions to the gradually launched image extension.

 - Use negative keywords to minimize room for error and wasting your budget on keywords that don’t yield results for your law firm.

 - Get familiar with Google machine learning and keep an eye on how you can include it in your digital strategies.

 - Automation can help you act fast and shift when needed according to demand.
 Broad match uses automation and can help in that direction, but use it consciously and with constant monitoring as it can backfire if not set up correctly.

 3. Implement an omni-channel approach

 Being present across all different venues, online and offline, is crucial.
 What’s equally vital is providing your prospective or current customers a universal experience, whether they interact with your website or your physical location.
-Combining forces on both ends is what will help your law firm stand out, creating a seamless customer journey for your clients.
-In the same context, the keynote speakers insisted on using multiple channels for your paid ad campaigns, utilizing the search network, display, and YouTube.
+Combining forces on both ends will help your law firm stand out and create a seamless customer journey for your clients.
+In the same context, the keynote speakers emphasized using multiple channels for your paid ad campaigns, including utilizing the search network, display, and YouTube.